mpenney99/zustand-computed-property/README.md

 const store = createStore(
     computedMiddleware(
         a: 1,
+        b: "hello",
-        // function will only be called when "a" changes
+        // only called when "a" changes
         doubled: watch((state) => state.a, (a) => a * a)
     )
 );